Close associates of murdered drug lord Sean Fox stayed away from his funeral

 Fox’s wife Katrina, son Nathan, daughter Megan, parents John and Anne, and his sisters Nichola and Carrie, were joined by dozens of mourners for funeral mass followed by cremation at Roselawn.

-Detectives have maintined a presence at the scene and DCI Millar repeated the PSNI’s appeal for information.
+Detectives have maintained a presence at the scene and DCI Millar repeated the PSNI’s appeal for information.

 “The gunmen left on foot, along the Suffolk Road, in the direction of Gweedore Gardens.